ARJUNVARMA2000/Seance_AI/README.md

-# ☽ SeanceAI - Commune with the Minds of History
+# ☽ SeanceAI - Commune with the Minds of History at https://sceance-ai.up.railway.app/

 > **Step into a digital séance and converse with the greatest minds humanity has ever known.** From Einstein's thought experiments to Cleopatra's political wisdom, from da Vinci's boundless curiosity to Lincoln's moral clarity—experience history through authentic, AI-powered conversations.